 October 16, 2001 - Enron announces a third-quarter loss of $618 million.
 The company later reveals that it overstated earnings dating back to 1997.

 November 9, 2001 - Enron confirms that it has agreed to be purchased by a rival company, Dynegy for $9 billion.
+On November 28, Dynegy announces it has terminated merger talks with Enron.

 December 2, 2001 - Enron files for Chapter 11 bankruptcy protection.